 The bag has pockets for tools and things.
 It’s great for a day on the trails with room for sandwiches and a waterproof coat.
-The pack is 12 liter, so the 3-liter bladder means 9 liters of storage space is used to store clothing and gears.
+The pack is 12 liters, so the 3-liter bladder means 9 liters of storage space is used to store clothing and gear.
 The efficient bladder is the top feature of this pack.

 The M.U.L.E has a streamlined design that keeps it maneuverable and light.
 So it won’t get in your way even when it’s fully loaded for a day of mountain biking.

-Lastly, the feel and fit of it on your back is nice: airflow is great and it sits well.
+Lastly, the feel and fit of it on your back are nice: airflow is great and it sits well.

 The M.U.L.E.
 LR offers a perfect blend of sturdy cargo and hydration.
 The narrow profile and low center of gravity keep it light and comfortable even when stuffed to the rim.

-By keeping the weight positioned low on your back it gives better stability out on the trails on the saddle.
+Keeping the weight positioned low on your back gives better stability out on the trails on the saddle.

 The separate zippered compartment with tool roll and gear organizer, an additional top zippered pocket, external helmet hooks, and hip-belt pockets also mean you keep all your essentials close at hand.